Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Results for the Foxp2 Data Set

 \subsection{Results for Inter-Syllable Intervals}

 We first transform the observed ISIs to $\wt\tau_{s,t}=\log(1+\tau_{s,t})$.
 The original $\tau_{s,t}$'s have a wide range with a minimum of $0.01$ and a maximum of $258.8$ seconds.
-This pre-processing step helps shorten the range of the data and produce better visualizations for results.
+This pre-processing step helps shorten the range of the data and produce better graphical summaries for the results.
 We add $1$ to the original $\tau_{s,t}$'s before taking the log to avoid negative $\wt\tau_{s,t}$'s.

-Figure \ref{fig:isi_hist_total} shows the histogram of the transformed ISIs along with the posterior mean (red curve) averaged from samples after burn-ins and thinning.
+Figure \ref{fig:isi_hist_total} shows the histogram of the transformed ISIs along with the posterior mean (red curve) averaged from samples after burn-ins and thinning. {Table~\ref{tab: isi mean} in Section \ref{sec: data set and background} shows the empirical and posterior means and standard deviations of the ISIs side-by-side}.
 We see that our proposed model fits the ISI data very well, whose two peaks are captured by the mixture gamma distribution.
-Figure \ref{fig:isi_hist_comp} displays the histogram for each mixture component along with the corresponding gamma densities with shape and rate parameters taken from the last iteration of the MCMC sampler.
-It is clear that components 1, 2 and 4 represent the two peaks we see in Figure \ref{fig:isi_hist_total} whereas components 3 and 4 assign more probability mass to larger values of the transformed ISIs.
-The shape and rate parameters for the gamma distribution of each component are presented in Figure \ref{fig:isi_heatmap_param}.
-The shape and rate parameters for components 1 and 2 are much larger than those of components 3 and 4, capturing the concentration of the small values of the transformed ISIs.
+Figure \ref{fig:isi_hist_comp} displays the histogram for each mixture component along with the corresponding gamma densities with shape and rate parameters taken from the last iteration of the MCMC sampler. {It is clear that components {1 and 3} represent the two peaks we see in Figure \ref{fig:isi_hist_total} whereas components {2} and 4 assign more probability mass to larger values of the transformed ISIs.} The shape and rate parameters for the gamma distribution of each component are presented in {the first table in Table~\ref{tab:isi_heatmap}}.
+The shape and rate parameters for components 1 and {3} are much larger than those of components {2} and 4, capturing the concentration of the small values of the transformed ISIs.